 Just look at some of his previous films for a moment.
 Reservoir Dogs put us right at the center of a getaway, inside the safe house with the burglars and killers.
 Pulp Fiction put us inside the lives of hitmen who blew a mission.
 Jackie Brown put us inside the lives of a woman pulling a scam on multiple dangerous parties at once.
 Are you seeing a pattern yet?
 Danger.
 Stakes.
 The list goes on.
 Kill Bill put us right there with a deadly assassin on a revenge mission.
 Django Unchained and Inglorious Basterds were also revenge driven movies.
 And The Hateful Eight was a murder mystery, set inside a log cabin.
 With Once Upon A Time in Hollywood, for the very first time, none of our leads is a killer, (unless you consider what most likely happened to a character’s wife, in the past.)
 None of our leads is a criminal or a threat in any way.
 And that automatically makes this a very different kind of movie.

 This is the movie about an industry.
 Now, of course there is a threat out there, looming in the background, in the way of the Manson murderers.
-Charles Manson had a bunch of his followers kill Sharon Tate and other guests of hers who were spending the night at her house.
-That’s the true story.
+In real life, Charles Manson had a bunch of his followers kill Sharon Tate and other guests of hers who were spending the night at her house.
 But in this movie, that story is in the background.
 This isn’t a movie about Sharon Tate.
 She is here, to be certain, (played by Margot Robbie,) but she has very little to do, and is absolutely a background character.
 The leads here are Leonardo Dicaprio and Brad Pitt, and the story is all about their characters.

 The positive is that this storyline gives us a really nice look into the industry and what the behind the scenes conversations must have been like.
 It all starts with a legend of the cinema, Al Pacino, playing a producer, (in a role that was meant for Burt Reynolds, before he passed away.)
 The producer meets with Dalton and Cliff and sits down at a table with Dalton to make a proposition to him.
 But before he tells Dalton the idea, he first lays everything on the line, putting Dalton’s current acting situation into perspective.
 He tells Dalton that right now, Dalton is in a place where he is playing the “heavy” (main villain,) on a different TV show every week.
 He only does one episode of each show, (how times have changed… these days a villain can last an entire season or even series,) and loses the fight to the hero at the end of each episode.
 And that’s the problem.
 Every week, audiences are seeing him lose.
 And as he loses more and more fights, the brightness of his star is slowly fading.
 Audiences are slowly getting to the point where they will no longer buy him as a leading man.
 The producer proposes that Dalton go to Italy and start making Spaghetti Westerns instead.